-Whether or not you are married, you may choose this benefit payment option.
+Although this option is automatic for single participants, it can be elected by a married participant with the proper spousal consent.
 Under the 5 Year Certain and Life Annuity, you will receive a monthly benefit for your lifetime, with the additional guarantee that at least five years of monthly payments (60 monthly payments) will be made.